 Depression set in, like with most meth addicts, and David became suicidal.
-For many who are depressed, marijuana offers a more natural potential treatment, especially if hemp wrap is used (read more here).
-But considering David’s drug abuse and previous addiction to marijuana, this would have not been an effective treatment for him.
+For many who are depressed, marijuana offers a more natural potential treatment, whether it is smoke, or inhaled with a cheap bubbler.
+Some would even say it calmed them down and made them feel more at peace, almost completely eliminated any trace of depression for a period of time.
+Some might this is especially if hemp wrap is used (read more here).
+However, considering David’s drug abuse and previous addiction to marijuana, this would have not been an effective treatment for him.
 He attempted suicide once by hanging himself, but the rope broke.
 He quit drugs for several months.
 But he started hanging around with other users again and he fell back into old habits.

 Everything came to a head on February 21, 2003.
 David returned home high after promising to quit, again.
 Amy said she was leaving and taking the children.
 Without a word of warning, David grabbed the SKS assault rifle that was kept loaded beside the bed and put it under his chin and pulled the trigger.